-MagicBand+ is coming to Disneyland and Disney California Adventure in Fall 2022.
-This guide covers everything you need to know: base pricing, launch timeframe, how the MagicBand Plus will work at the parks, and our thoughts about MB+ after having used it extensively in Florida.
+MagicBand+ is now available at Disneyland and Disney California Adventure.
+This guide covers everything you need to know: pricing, how it works in the parks, how to get a FREE MagicBand Plus, and our thoughts about the wearable after having used it extensively.
+(Updated September 1, 2023.)

 When it’s activated, the MagicBand+ has color-changing lights, haptic vibrations, and gesture recognition.
 For more basic background encompassing everything you need to know about the interactive bands–plus answers to questions you might have–see our FAQ for MagicBand Plus!(That focuses on Florida, but the device is the same on both coasts.)

 September 1, 2023 Update: While supplies last, Magic Key Annual Passholders are eligible to receive a FREE Magic Key-themed MagicBand+ with any purchase at select Disneyland Resort gift shops.
 Here’s where you can get the free MagicBand+ at Disneyland Resort:

 Emporium (Main Street USA)

 Radiator Springs Curios (Cars Land)

 Seaside Souvenirs (Paradise Pier)